Creating the Perfect Sleep Environment

-In every setting, environment sets the tone and sends a message to your subconscious mind of what is going to occur.
+In every setting, environment sets the tone and sends a message to your subconscious mind of what’s going to occur.
 Environments teach us what to expect and how to behave.
-Creating an ideal sleep environment will teach your baby to expect sleep and help them to sleep better at night and nap better during the day.
+Creating a relaxing environment that’s conducive towards sleep will teach your baby to expect that sleep is coming, and help him sleep better for naps and nights.

 So, what makes for the perfect sleep environment?

 We all have things that we depend on to sleep.
 Don’t believe me?
 Try sleeping on the floor.
-We all have items and elements that help us sleep better (earplugs, anyone?) and as long as they are not detrimental to sleep and are not safety hazards, I would not be concerned.This white noise machine is the one I use and love.
+We all have items and elements that help us sleep better (earplugs, anyone?) and as long as they are not detrimental to sleep and are not safety hazards, I’m not concerned.This white noise machine is the one I use and love.
 Here is a more affordable option as well.